 My Final Thoughts

-To conclude, I would again like to put an emphasis on trying to prevent this type of behavior from your dog’s puppyhood.
+To conclude, I would like to emphasize trying to prevent this behavior from your dog’s puppyhood.

 So what are you waiting for?
-Start with your training immediately, and see how it works out for you and your dog.
+Start your training immediately, and see how it works for you and your dog.